tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-1-Analysis.md

 - On-time Performance:

-	 - Out of the 65 distinct routes analyzed (excluding reverse journeys), 18 routes (or 27.7%) consistently exceed their advertised journey times, highlighting underperformance in almost a third of the dataset's routes.
+	 - Out of the 65 distinct routes analysed (excluding reverse journeys), 18 routes (or 27.7%) consistently exceed their advertised journey times, highlighting underperformance in almost a third of the dataset's routes.

 - Significant Delays: